What Is the Difference Between Mental Health and Emotional Health

 How Mental and Emotional Health Are Connected

-Although mental health and emotional health focus on different areas of well-being, they are deeply connected and constantly influence each other.
-You can think of them as two sides of the same coin. what affects one often affects the other.
+Mental health and emotional health are both important parts of well-being, but they are very closely related and always affect each other.
+You can think of them as two parts of the same thing.
+What has an effect on one often has an effect on the other.

 The Mind-Emotion Loop